Jackk81524/dev-notes/src/content/docs/reference/testing.md

         ○ Solution: Text file with information and config info about the project
             - Can have multiple projects within the same solution

-    Test Driven Development
-        ○ Recommended to write tests as you go
-        ○ Red, Green, Refactor
-            - Red: Always start with a meaningfully failing test.
-                □ Fail on assert
-                □ Start by hardcoding.
-            - Green: Write imperfect code to get the test to pass.
-                □ Do not worry about good conventions at all just yet, just get green □ If it takes longer than 2-3 minutes, then go back and rewrite test
-            - Refactor: Start worrying about making it good.
-        ○ Goal of code in order
-            - #1: Passes the code
-            - #2: Reveals intention
-            - #3: No duplication
-            - #4: Fewest number of elements
-        ○ Test one thing at a time

     Keyboard Shortcuts
         ○ Ctrl .
 In Visual Studio Provides error solutions